IDAD-Y2/grid-layout/README.md

+# Grid layout

+See the three example pages to figure out how this works:

+* example-content-columns.html
+* example-layout-columns.html
+* example-push-columns.html

-Instructions
+## Instructions

 Before starting with anything please make sure to include this snippet of code in your <head> tag so that the grids will be responsive on mobile devices: <meta name="viewport" content="width=device-width, initial-scale=1" >

-In terms of use, Simple Grid is basically just like every other grid.
 Starting out, you need to wrap your grid in a div class named grid.
 If you want a 20px padding around your grid, add the class grid-pad to the div wrapper.
 Next, all you have to do is decide what size you want your grid to be and add the appropiate classes.
 For example, if you want a grid with a left sidebar and main content area you would do:

 <div class="grid">
   <div class="col-3-12">